Antitrust and Competition Policy

 Ph.D., M.A., University of Michigan, Department of Economics; M.B.A., Babson College; B.S., Boston College

 Michael Moore is an economist, with degrees from Boston College (BS), Babson College (MBA), and the University of Michigan (MA, PhD).
-He publishes widely in applied microeconomics, and has testified extensively in antitrust, consumer fraud, and product defect litigation, with emphases on class certification defenses and proof of cartel non-participation.
+Prof. Moore began his career as a labor economist (his major field at Michigan), and published extensively on labor market equilibrium, compensation mechanisms, workplace safety, and the labor market effects of state workers’ compensation laws.
+Generally, he has published widely in applied microeconomics, and has testified extensively in antitrust, consumer fraud, and product defect litigation, with emphases on class certification defenses and proof of anticompetitive conduct.
 His testifying and consulting engagements include In re Packaged Seafood (Antitrust), DPWN Holdings v.
-United Airlines (Antitrust), City and State of New York v FedEx Ground Systems (regulatory compliance), In re Capacitors Price Fixing (Antitrust), NFL v Brady (“Deflategate”), Air Cargo Fuel Surcharges (Antitrust), TFT-LCD Price Fixing (Antitrust), In re eBay Sellers (Antitrust), Sun Microsystems, et al. v Hynix Semiconductor (Antitrust), PCS v BHP Billiton (hostile takeover defense), Brock v Honeywell (Antitrust), and Costco v Hoen (Restricted distribution & States’ rights under 21st Amendment).
+United Airlines (Antitrust), City and State of New York v FedEx Ground Systems (Regulatory Compliance), In re Capacitors Price Fixing (Antitrust), NFL v Brady (“Deflategate”), Air Cargo Fuel Surcharges (Antitrust), TFT-LCD Price Fixing (Antitrust), In re eBay Sellers (Antitrust), Sun Microsystems, et al. v Hynix Semiconductor (Antitrust), PCS v BHP Billiton (hostile takeover defense), Brock v Honeywell (Antitrust), and Costco v Hoen (Restricted distribution & States’ rights under 21st Amendment).
 He also provides econometric consulting services to pharmaceutical and financial services companies.

 UNIVERSITY OF MICHIGAN: Ph.D., Economics, 1984, M.A., Economics, 1982